tgc-bot/FourAcesContracts/.github/ISSUE_TEMPLATE/membership-changes.md

 ---
 name: Alter Membership Contract
-about: Modify the terms of Membership
+about: Modify the Terms of Membership
+title: ''
+labels: membership
+assignees: ''

 ---